OU Calendar contains some additional tools to help with importing, exporting, and sharing data in the calendar.

 OU Calendar builds an internal database of all the information you enter into the system, including data on events, users, categories, and other areas.

 In some cases, database rows may be deleted.
-For example, if a location is deleted, that database row will also be removed, but a record of it will still remain.
+For example, if a location is deleted, that database row will be flagged for deletion, but the record still remains.
 Selecting Purge Deleted Rows permanently will remove the deleted rows from the database.
 It is recommended you do this periodically to help keep the system running smoothly.

 Selecting the Optimize Tables option will refresh the database, updating any information that has been changed recently.

 OU Calendar has the ability to import events from an existing calendar or database.
-Importing events requires you to select a category that will be applied to all those events (as opposed to assigning categories per event), so it is recommended you import events in batches, i.e., import all Science events separately from importing all Athletics events.
+Importing events requires you to select a category that will be applied to all those events (as opposed to assigning categories per event), so it is recommended you import events in batches (e.g., import all Science events first, then import all Athletics events as a separate batch).